BodyIQDB/workout-exercise-animation-dataset/README.md

-# FitDataLabs — 1500 Exercises with GIF Animations
+# BodyIQ — 1500 Exercises with GIF Animations

 **FitDataLabs** is a developer-ready exercise dataset designed for building modern fitness applications, workout planners, and AI fitness platforms.